Coincidence Of Wolf Moon, Venus, Friday 13th Sparks Werewolf And Apocalypse Speculation: World Could End This Weekend, Conspiracy Theorists Claim

 “January 12, Celtic Wolf, Full Moon.
 January 13…. a Friday (nuff said).”

 Paranormal researchers and enthusiasts agreed with Christians that the coincidence of the Wolf Moon, Venus and Friday 13th is ominous.
-According to paranormal experts the Wolf Moon in the night sky ahead of Friday 13th should cause concern.
+According to paranormal experts, the Wolf Moon in the night sky ahead of Friday 13th should cause concern.

-The term Wolf Moon, in reference to the first Full Moon of the year in January, originated in Native American folklore and belief system.
+The term Wolf Moon, about the first Full Moon of the year in January, originated in Native American folklore and belief system.
 According to Native Americans, wolves are especially hungry on the first Full Moon of the New Year.
 This explains why the Wolf Moon is also called the Hunger Moon.

-But the coincidence of the Full Moon with a bright Venus in the sky, followed by Friday the 13th, could mean that the wolves are even more ravenous this year.
+However, the coincidence of the Full Moon with a bright Venus in the sky, followed by Friday the 13th, could mean that the wolves are even more ravenous this year.

 This is the interpretation of the dire situation by a self-proclaimed “mystic investigator” who adds fuel to the fire of apocalyptic fears with grim warnings about “packs of angry and rabid werewolves” that will prowl lonely rural roads and areas of the country on the night of Thursday, January 12, and Friday the 13th.